gilbertgonz/homebot/README.md

     $ ./run.sh
     ```

     a.
-No worries about restarting the container if you shutoff your machine, the container will always restart (unless you manually stop it).
+No worries about restarting the container if you shut down your machine, the container will always restart (unless you manually stop it).

 5. Open browser and see video stream:
     ```